finnito/Science/content/11sci/as90947/_index.md

 1. Review of the Atom
      - Intro to the unit
-     - Review of the atom notes/worksheet + slides for backup
+     - Review of the atom notes/worksheet + ngā kirita for backup
 2. Periodic Table & Electrons
      - Worksheet
 3. Ionic Compounds